 Sliced whole grain bread, sandwich rolls, flavored wraps or pita pockets

-Mayonnaise, spreadable herbed or plain goat cheese, regular hummus or my green pea hummus or my roasted broccoli dip spread
+Mayonnaise, spreadable herbed or plain goat cheese, chickpea hummus or my green pea hummus or my roasted broccoli dip spread

 Mashed avocado or avocado slices